2008 NCAA Division III men's basketball tournament

 The 2008 NCAA Division III men's basketball tournament was the 34th annual single-elimination tournament to determine the national champions of National Collegiate Athletic Association (NCAA) men's Division III collegiate basketball in the United States.

 The field contained sixty-four teams, and each program was allocated to one of four sectionals.
 All sectional games were played on campus sites, while the national semifinals, third-place final, and championship finals were contested at the Salem Civic Center in Salem, Virginia.

-Washington–St. Louis defeated defending champions Amherst in the championship, 90–68, clinching their first national title.
+Washington University defeated defending champions Amherst in the championship, 90–68, clinching their first national title.

 The Bears (25–6) were coached by Mark Edwards.

-Troy Ruths, also from Washington–St. Louis, was named Most Outstanding Player.
+Troy Ruths, also from Washington University, was named Most Outstanding Player.